ViscousTests/website/content/docs/gaming/recommended-social-games.md

 # Recommended Games to Play With Others

+TODO: remove this section and add a link to the right experience tags on the experiences page

  - Icebreaker-y game to learn about other's preferences/opinions: https://longwave.web.app/
  - Codenames
    - Also try codenames with pictures, taken from some random source (e.g. Mysterium dream cards).